BLADE Operating Standards and Flight Safety FAQs

 How BLADE Selects Its Operators

-The operators who own, manage, and maintain aircraft have been specifically chosen to work with BLADE based on a consistent high level of safety standards, equipment maintenance programs, and conservative operating protocols.
+The operators who own, manage, and maintain aircraft in our accessible fleet have been specifically chosen to work with BLADE based on consistently high safety standards, industry leading equipment maintenance programs, and conservative operating protocols.
 They have been vetted by BLADE and third-party rotorcraft industry experts and are audited by our Chief of Safety (see bio below) on a quarterly basis.

 All passengers must supply a valid government ID for check-in at all BLADE departure points.
-BLADE collects and digitally verifies the names of all passengers, their weights, and determines the dimensions and weights of their baggage to ensure that they fall within the prescribed specifications of the operator and FAA mandates.
+BLADE digitally verifies the names of all passengers, records flier weight, and determines the dimensions and weight of baggage to ensure that they fall within the specifications of the operator and FAA mandates.
 BLADE also assists operators in arranging passengers in specific seats within aircraft based on considerations for center-of-gravity and size or weight of the individuals flying.
 Pilots make the final determinations based on the aforementioned assessments.

-BLADE reserves the right to prohibit passengers from flying who are unruly, intoxicated, disruptive, or otherwise unfit to fly in the sole determination of BLADE and/or its operators.
+BLADE trains all of its on-the-ground representatives in "fit-to-fly" passenger assessments.
+We reserve the right to prohibit passengers from flying who are unruly, intoxicated, disruptive, or otherwise unfit to fly in the sole determination of BLADE and/or its operators.
 Our in-lounge Customer Experience Team ("C/X Team") is trained to make recommendations to our operators.
 Cigarette smoking, electronic cigarette smoking, and vaping are prohibited in the BLADE Lounges and on aircraft.

 Frequently Asked Questions